rust-lang/book/src/ch01-02-hello-world.md

 > with the standard Rust distribution, like `rustc`, so it should already be
 > installed on your computer!

-The body of the the `main` function holds the following code:
+The body of the `main` function holds the following code:

 ```rust
     println!("Hello, world!");